InesAjd92/social-media-vs-traditional-media/RESEARCH_FRAMEWORK.md

 Two simultaneous and potentially related trends are observed:

 1. Exponential growth in time spent on social media (Instagram, TikTok, YouTube, X/Twitter)
-2. Structural decline in traditional media consumption: linear TV, cinema, print press
+2. Structural decline in traditional media consumption

 This project aims to quantify and characterize the relationship between these two phenomena using empirical, multi-source, multi-country data.